27Swa/Word-Frequency-Analyzer/README.md

 - **arabic_reshaper**: Reshapes Arabic text for correct display, fixing letter forms.
 - **bidi.algorithm.get_display**: Adjusts bidirectional text (e.g.,  Arabic mixed with English) for proper right-to-left display.
 - **pandas**: Used for data manipulation and tabular display.

+## Output Files

+- **CSV File**
+  The program saves the word frequency results in a `.csv` file for easy access and further analysis.
+  Each row contains a word and its corresponding frequency count.

+- **Bar Chart Image**
+  A bar chart visualizing the top frequent words is automatically generated and saved as an image file.
+  This helps users quickly understand the distribution of word usage.

+---
+## Exception Handling

+The program includes robust exception handling to ensure smooth execution and clear feedback for users.
+Handled exceptions include:

+- **FileNotFoundError**: Triggered when the provided file path does not exist.
+- **re.error**: Raised if the regular expression pattern is invalid.
+- **ValueError**: Occurs when there's no valid data to display (e.g., empty file).
+- **General Exception**: Catches any unexpected errors and displays their type and message.

 ## Extra Features:
 - Includes `generate_testcases.py` to create sample test case files.
 - Supports Arabic words, handling correct reshaping and display direction.